Ways to Give

 Text a dollar sign and the amount you wish to donate to the Lake Street Church giving-by-text unique phone number, 844-551-7422.
 Click SEND.
 After your first text you will receive a registration link for entering contact and payment information.
 Future texts with a dollar sign and amount will process automatically.

-The federal coronavirus relief bill grants taxpayers who claim the standard deduction (and don’t itemize) a tax write-off for up to $300 of charitable donations in 2020.
+The federal coronavirus relief bill grants taxpayers who claim the standard deduction (and don’t itemize) a tax write-off for up to $300 of charitable donations.

 If you are 70 ½-years-old or older you can make distributions to Lake Street Church of Evanston directly through your IRA.
 Gifts are tax free and can contribute toward minimum distribution.
 Even if you do not itemize your deductions, you benefit by removing your distribution from your taxable income.
 Your IRA administrator can make the distribution directly to Lake Street Church of Evanston, or you may write a check to Lake Street Church from your IRA account.